moebiussurfing/ofxPresetsManager/README.md

 1. **Edit Mode**:
 Auto-saves parameters changes when switching between presets.
-Used to allow fast edititon of the parameters.
+Used to allow fast edition of the parameters.

 2. **Live Mode**:
 Disables auto-save and hides some GUI sections to simplify and improve performance.